andrearanica/blockchain/README.md

 # blockchain

-Web app to simulate a fake blockchain made 100% in JavaScript.
+Web app that simulates a fake blockchain made 100% in JavaScript.<br />

+The blockchain backend is made in Javascript + Express with MogoDB to store data<br />
+The frontend is made in React

 ### :rocket: Functionalities
 - Login and registration